Benjamin-Etheredge/benjamin.etheredge.github.io/_projects/gloves.md

 It is just not worth the trouble for me.

+#### Various Issues

+I let tensorflow do the caching of the nway dataset.
+That appears to have been a mistake.
+It tried putting the whole thing in RAM leading to 50GB to 100GB RAM requirement.
+This SLAMMED the cache of some of my machines.
+I eventually gave up and reduced the nway from 32 to 24.
+This gives me less accurate testing, but significantly reduced the RAM requirement.

+#### Gripes

+Too many duplicates of data.
+Could not cache the data.
+I guess if the process is consistent (name for this) then it should be ez reproducable.
+I'm not sure my pipelines are consistent.
+They should be, but I"m not confident
+I'm also too lazy to fully verify.
+Yes, i know it wouldn't be that hard.

 ## Future Work
 I want to implement triplet loss to see how it performs.